Contraz/demosys-py/docs/source/quickstart.rst

     \env\Scripts\activate

-We have now created an isolated Python environment and are ready to install packages without affecting the Python version in our operating system.
+We have now created an isolated Python environment and are ready to install packages without affecting the Python versions in our operating system.

 Setting up a Project
 ^^^^^^^^^^^^^^^^^^^^